RAS Syndrome - Systrophe

 The Sapir-Whorf hypothesis is the linguistic theory that the semantic structure of a language shapes or limits the ways in which a native speaker forms conceptions of the world.

-A mocking, often ironic or satirical remark, usually intended to wound as well as amuse.
+Sarcasm refers to a mocking, often ironic or satirical remark, usually intended to wound as well as amuse.

 Satire is a text or performance that uses irony, derision, or wit to expose or attack human vice, foolishness, or stupidity.

 The Sausage Machine model (Frazier and Fodor, 1978) is a sentence parsing scheme that is made up of two stages.

 Quotation marks used around a word or phrase not to indicate a direct quotation but to suggest that the expression is somehow inappropriate or misleading.

 Scheme is a term in classical rhetoric for any one of the figures of speech: a deviation from conventional word order.

 Schwa is the most common vowel sound in English, represented as ə in the International Phonetic Alphabet.

 (1) Writing about scientific subject matter, often in a non-technical manner for an audience of non-scientists.
 (2) Writing that reports scientific observations and results in a manner governed by specific conventions.

 Scottish English is a broad term for the varieties of the English language spoken in Scotland.